 Her journey as a psychologist began as an undergraduate research assistant studying the role parents play in the development of premature infants and toddlers.
 Her passion for learning and helping others led her to pursue a doctorate in clinical psychology from Wayne State University, and that journey led her to learn from many talented health professionals and many resilient families with a drive for healing and growth.

 Dr. Raveau enjoys spending time with family and friends, reading, cooking, and drawing.
-Her husband is a clinical pharmacist working with patients who have chronic illnesses, and they have two young kids together, Levi and Arya.
 Dr. Raveau is fluent in both English and Farsi.
 She is a member of both Society of Clinical and Adolescent Psychology and the Michigan Psychological Association.